mikeburg/ranger-playa-ops/INSTALL.md

 ### Congrats, the On Playa Clubhouse is running!

-Feel the Ranger love..
+Feel the Ranger love

-### Summary of files which require credentials
+### Credentials

+What files need what for credentials.

 | File                                   | Credentials needed                        |
 --------------------------------------------------------------------------------------